oscarhiggott/PyMatching/README.md

 ## Usage

-PyMatching can load matching graphs from a check matrix, a `stim.DetectorErrorModel`, a `networkx.Graph`, a `retworkx.PyGraph` or by adding edges individually with `pymatching.Matching.add_edge` and `pymatching.Matching.add_boundary_edge`.
+PyMatching can load matching graphs from a check matrix, a `stim.DetectorErrorModel`, a `networkx.Graph`, a `rustworkx.PyGraph` or by adding edges individually with `pymatching.Matching.add_edge` and `pymatching.Matching.add_boundary_edge`.

 ### Decoding Stim circuits